The Five Best Non-Fiction Books I Read This Year

 Hillbilly Elegy – J.D.
 Vance (2016)

-Apparently now a poorly-rated Netflix movie, this was an incredibly quick read that surprised even its own author in its reception.
+Let me couch this by saying this was a quick read that surprised even its own author in its reception.
 I don’t know that this is a book that explains the 2016 Presidential election as some hailed it, nor that it was intended to be.
-What it is is a personal memoir that paints a vivid picture of lower class whites and the perpetual cycle experienced by the poor and often under-educated.
+Get between the cushions and you’ll find a personal memoir that paints a vivid picture of lower class whites and the perpetual cycle experienced by the poor and often under-educated.
 And it does so from the perspective of someone who “made it.”

 Like many successful people, Vance experiences an almost lifelong guilt over leaving behind his poorer relatives.
 The imposter syndrome that comes from living a life separate from the one you once knew is inevitable.
 The book alternates between relatable, enlightening, frustrating and, at times, touching.
 The bonus is that you can read this in a day.
 I suppose that can be said of all of these books, assuming you’re a much faster reader than I am.
 Which is highly likely.